 The distribution of patient ages is very strange.
 There are 34 patients aged 48 and 31 aged 58, but only 3 aged 50 and 4 aged 53.
 Furthermore, of the 600 patients, 410 have an age that is an even number of years while only 190 have an age that is an odd number of years.

 It is difficult to see how any of this could have arisen by chance.
-(The R function pbinom() reports that the binomial probability of 399 out of 600 ages being even is 1.11E-16; it cannot represent the chance of 400 or more even ages out of 600.)
+(The R function pbinom() reports that the binomial probability of 399 out of 600 ages being even is 1.11E-16; the chance of there being 400 or more even ages out of 600 is too small for R to calculate.)

 Trailing digits of numerical variables